KALYAN7637/harness-gitops-workshop/README.md

 # harness-gitops-workshop

-Some info here and here and here
+Some info here and here and here and here

 In this workshop, we'll use the Harness CI, CD, and GitOps modules to demonstrate an end-to-end software delivery process - from build to deployment following GitOps principles.